Juca-77/Souls-Duel/README.md

 - **Different attacks** - The enemys will have diferent combinations of attacks.
 - **Menu** - There will be a menu with play options.
 - **Music** - Maybe
-- **Skins** - The hero will not be a letter, using FontForge we will 'create' him.
+- **Skins** - The hero will not be a letter, using FontForge we will 'create' him as a hearth.

 ### DESIGN